 A successful ONE Record early adoption use case

-The challenge: Checklists serve as a critical tool for just about everything in air cargo handling.
-Still, completed checklist information often remains isolated within the Ground Handling Agent's (GHA) cargo system, as standard messaging formats do not support transmission of all captured data.
+The challenge: In air cargo handling, checklists serve as a critical tool for ensuring consistency, standardization, error prevention, regulatory compliance, enhanced safety, improved efficiency, faster processing, reduced knowledge transfer requirements, better quality control, streamlined documentation, and transparency.
+Currently, completed checklist information remains isolated within the Ground Handling Agent (GHA) cargo system, as standard messaging formats do not support the transmission of all captured data.

-The solution: Sharing checklist information through ONE Record enables other stakeholders, such as airlines, to gain valuable insights into the ground handling process.
-Extending this level of transparency to forwarders or shippers in the future, fosters trust and collaboration throughout the supply chain.
+The solution: Sharing checklist information through ONE Record enables airlines and other stakeholders to gain valuable insights into the ground handling process.
+This enhanced transparency can be extended to forwarders or shippers in the future, fostering trust and collaboration throughout the supply chain.

 Enhanced visibility

-Airlines can directly access how shipments are handled, eliminating the need for time-consuming communication with the GHA.
+Airlines can directly access how shipments are handled, eliminating the need for time-consuming communication with GHAs.

 Improved coordination

-Automated communication of checklist information between airlines and GHAs leads to faster response times and greater overall efficiency.
+Automated communication of checklist information streamlines coordination between airlines and GHAs, leading to faster response times and improved efficiency.

 Faster resolutions

-Airlines can quickly review checklist information to identify and address issues while minimizing delays and disruptions.
+In case of service failures, airlines can quickly review checklist information to identify and address issues, minimizing delays and disruptions.

 Reduced costs